Sunbird-Ed/SunbirdEd-consumption-ngcomponents/projects/common-consumption/README.md

-Can be used in the library page for all consumption platforms targetting web platform
+Can be used in the library page for all consumption platforms targeting web platform